-It does not mean that Indian past was necessarily discovered by unsympathetic eyes.
+It does not mean that the Indian past was necessarily discovered by unsympathetic eyes.
 Yes, there was often a tendency to attribute any astonishing Indian achievement uncovered by studies to outside influence.
-The Brahmi script was initially conjectured to be bastardized Greek and Ajanta cave paintings done by ancient Egyptians!
-But a large number of people working on ground had more scholarly and scientific sentiments than those who needed to push an inferior race agenda for political purposes.
+The Brahmi script was initially conjectured to be bastardized Greek, and Ajanta cave paintings done by ancient Egyptians!
+But a large number of people working on the ground had more scholarly and scientific sentiments than those who needed to push an inferior racial agenda for political purposes.
 Then there were some who were such fierce India apologists that they may put our modern-day nationalists to shame.
-There were also biases against Indian art and architecture, because it refused to fit into anything the incumbent European sensibilities could appreciate.
+There were also biases against Indian art and architecture because it refused to fit into anything the contemporary European sensibilities could appreciate.
 But the findings and increasing appreciation of Indian life and culture pushed through those biases and ultimately shone.

 Since the book is written for a non-Indian audience, its style can get jarring at times.
 For example:

-He draws parallel from European and Mediterranean history to explain the importance of something Indian.
-It probably does make the subject accessible to the book’s intended audience, but I often have to rush to Google or wikipedia to figure out how important was that finding with which he is comparing the discovery of Indus Valley Civilization.
+He draws parallels from European and Mediterranean history to explain the importance of something Indian.
+It probably does make the subject accessible to the book’s intended audience, but I often have to rush to Google or Wikipedia to figure out how important was that finding with which he is comparing the discovery of Indus Valley Civilization.

 If you need motivation, try answering this.
 How do we know that those inscriptions are Ashokan?
 None of them mention King Ashoka.

-All the statements about the Indian television should be consumed with salt to the taste.
+All the statements about Indian television should be consumed with salt to the taste.

 Two hundred years ago, India was seen as a place with little history and less culture.Today it is revered for a notable prehistory, a magnificent classical age and a cultural tradition unique in both character and continuity.
 How this extraordinary change in perception came about is the subject of this fascinating book.